Mubariz Khan: Later Days

 Mubariz Khan was at that time indulging in the siege of fort belonging to Appa Rao at Machilibandar that he was late in his response.
 In the race for the post, he along with his Afghan followers marched towards Aurangabad but constant delays were made and hence they were forced to camp at Shakar Khera while the Nizam with his entourage already reached Aurangabad.
-The Nizam also made an alliance with Peshwa Baji Rao and solicited the help of Maratha soldiers.
-On 11 October 1724, Mubariz Khan died while fighting against the Nizam at Shakar Khera in the Buldhana district of Maharashtra.
+The Nizam also made an alliance with Bajirao I and solicited the help of Maratha soldiers.
+On 11 October 1724, Mubariz Khan died while fighting against the Nizam at Shakar Khera in the Berar Subah (present day Buldhana district of Maharashtra).
 He was buried the next day with all of his followers.

+Family

+Mubariz Khan married the daughter of Inayatullah Kashmiri, and was a brother-in-law of Hidayatullah Khan, the grand vizier of Mughal Empire.
+With her he had five sons and one daughters.